-Sabas Champions Fight Gear was established in 2014 in San Jacinto, California, and their gloves are touted to be a good alternative to the Winning MS-600.
-I can’t say whether they deserve this reputation, but I can give you my insight about my pair and an overview of what others have to say about these gloves.
+Sabas Champions Fight Gear was established in 2014 in San Jacinto, California, and their gloves, specifically their SuperSoft line, are touted to be a good alternative to the Winning MS-600.
+I can’t say whether they deserve this reputation, but I can give you insight about my pair and an overview of what others have to say about these gloves.
+Note: my gloves were purchased in 2016.

 About the Gloves:

 The gloves are made in Mexico and feature soft genuine leather, “3 layer padding,” and satin lining.
 Their triple cuff and often 3-color design makes them stand out.
-At the time of writing this, they are priced at $110.
+As of August 11th, 2017, they are priced at $110.

 What Others Say: